 Katie Griffin, President, NAEA Propertymark says: “Finding your dream property is no mean feat, but when you do eventually find it, the biggest task is keeping hold of it.
 It’s really important to try and connect with the seller or agents involved, but keep a clear head and make a strong case for why the seller should choose you.
-An ideal buyer will show that they have done their homework, are clear about how quickly they can move and that they are taking the process seriously.”
+An ideal buyer will show that they have done their homework, are clear about how quickly they can move, and that they are taking the process seriously.”

 Do your homework

 The key to starting any process is preparation.
 There’s a lot of information out there about how it all works.
-These videos, aimed at first time buyers, are very useful for an easy way to gain or refresh your understanding.
+These videos, aimed at first-time buyers, are very useful for an easy way to gain or refresh your understanding.
 Do your homework before you place an offer so you go into the process comfortable and confident.
-Also, there is plenty of information about houses nearby to the one you love so you can compare prices and be confident you’re in the right ball park.
+Also, there is plenty of information about houses nearby to the one you love so you can compare prices and be confident you’re in the right ballpark.

 Speak to an independent financial advisor

-There’s nothing worse than finding the home of your dreams and discovering afterwards that you can’t afford it.
+There’s nothing worse than finding the home of your dreams and discovering afterward that you can’t afford it.
 If you’re not sure who to speak to, contact us and we can recommend people out there who will best suit you.
-Independent financial advisors have the edge over just going straight to your bank as they can see the whole market place and make recommendations based on your circumstances.
+Independent financial advisors have the edge over just going straight to your bank as they can see the whole marketplace and make recommendations based on your circumstances.
 You’ll need ID to make an offer nowadays too so get your passport and utility bill ready to show the estate agent, along with your mortgage promise.